 It can seem cost-prohibitive or intimidating to hire a professional to test and analyze the air quality in your home.
 But it’s important to keep in mind that the sooner you can identify and remedy a problem, the less exposure you’ll have and the less you’ll have to pay to clean it up down the road.

-The tests mentioned above are a great place to start, and it’s helpful to think of them as preliminary screening tools.
+The DIY air quality tests mentioned above are a great place to start, and it’s helpful to think of them as preliminary screening tools.
 If they reveal anything out of the ordinary, then you’ll want to call in a professional who can fully diagnose the problem.

-Find a Certified Aprilaire Pro in your area.
+Find a pro in your area.
 Among other offerings, they can test and repair your air filters and ventilation systems, two crucial aspects of creating a quality air environment in your home.